 About Chrissy

-Chrissy is a female Golden Retriever about 9 years old.
+Chrissy is a female Golden Retriever over 9 years old.
 Carefully selected as a great representative of her breed, Clark and Leah decided to make her part of their program.
 Clark and Leah has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Good level